- Arts Centre

 Presented by Country Arts SA, Sydney Dance Company

-Sydney Dance Company’s Frame of Mind is a wildly powerful double bill featuring the smash hit Wildebeest by Australia’s own Gabrielle Nankivell and the award-winning Frame of Mind by Rafael Bonachela.Buy Tickets View event
+Sydney Dance Company’s Frame of Mind is a wildly powerful double bill featuring Wildebeest by South Australia’s own Gabrielle Nankivell and the award-winning Frame of Mind by Rafael Bonachela.Buy Tickets View event

 In 1978, there was a plan to bring a cultural precinct to Whyalla.
 On March 9 in 1985, the Middleback Theatre was officially opened.